riteshsingla36/colorlib-voyage/README.md

 # Colorlib Voyage

-This repo is a portfolio project of the work done as part of construct week in masai school
+This repo is a portfolio project of the work done as part of construct week in masai school.
+This project aims to clone [This Website](https://preview.colorlib.com/theme/voyage/)

 ## Work Division